 The Community Education Fund provides small grants to local organisations so they can encourage their communities to enrol to vote.

-This will include providing education opportunities and supporting electoral preparedness in communities that have lower rates of enrolment and participation.
+This includes providing education opportunities and supporting electoral preparedness in communities that have lower rates of enrolment and participation.

 The fund is split into two parts: Māori Electoral Option and General Election.